Skip to content

 LeftRight

-Trump publicly asked Zelenskyy on 5 March for help countering Iranian Shahed drones in the Middle East, stating he would accept assistance from any country.
+On 5 March Trump publicly asked Zelenskyy for help countering Iranian Shahed drones in the Middle East, saying he would accept assistance from any country.
+No NATO member has faced Shahed bombardment at Ukraine's scale — over 8,800 drones in a single day by early March.

 Sources:Fortune